Gchesta/bootcamp_projects/README.md

 Introduction

-Shirley is a Python-based Task Management app with the following features:
+Shirley is a Python-based command line Task Management app with the following features:

 	Ability to add a collection of tasks such as “Books to Read” Ability to add an item into a collection of todos such as under “Books to Read,” we have “Tom Jones”